 A go-to-market-strategy is not static.
 Many of the above-mentioned variables will not be immediately clear when you start out.
 That is why it is so important to build a culture of constant measurement and improvement into your marketplace development.
 Following a lean Build-Measure-Learn approach based on MVPs, rapid iteration cycles, and user feedback loops has been proven to be highly effective in fine-tuning your marketplace go-to-market strategy.

-CobbleWeb has years of experiencing in successfully launching new marketplaces.
-Get in touch to find out how we can help you with your market activation.
+CobbleWeb has a sterling track record helping startups and established businesses build successful online marketplaces.
+Get in touch to find out how we can help you with your marketplace idea.